discoveryjs/jora/README.md

 - debug

-  Type: `Boolean`
+  Type: `Boolean` or `function(name, value)`
   Default: `false`

   Enables debug output.
+When set a function, this function will recieve a section name and its value.

 - tolerant